 Steamboat Mountain School is partnered with the third-largest ski mountain in Colorado, Steamboat Mountain.
-Its competitive ski and snowboard programs have produced dozens of Olympians, and its outdoor experiential learning program combined with challenging college-preparatory coursework gets students out of the classroom in order to learn.
+Its competitive ski and snowboard programs have produced dozens of Olympians, and its outdoor experiential learning program combined with challenging college-preparatory coursework gets students out of the classroom.

 The 140-acre campus is surrounded by two million mountainous acres.
 Steamboat’s campus features science and computer labs, a library, an art studio, a theater, and a greenhouse.
 Recreational facilities include a skiing field, a skateboarding half-pipe, a gymnasium, fitness equipment, bikes, a basketball court, and a climbing wall.

 SPORTS AND ARTS

 All students participate in an experiential outdoor program that offers kayaking, rock and ice climbing, backpacking, mountain biking, canoeing, camping, skiing, and snowboarding.
 Many of Steamboat Mountain School’s students ski or ride competitively in partnership with the award-winning Steamboat Springs Winter Sports Club.